ankitm123/OMphp/README.md

   * empty directory at this point.
 Will be useful when using an ORM, like doctrine (data-mapper) or eloquent (active record)
+* config
+  * config.php: This file returns the database info and other defined constants
 * framework
   * At this point empty.
 Core framework files will be put here.
   * Still need to figure out the sub-directory structure, I will leave that for the smarter me.